department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/montgomery-reserve-rates.md

 | 6 to 12 months | 211.20 |
 | After 12 months (1 year) | 134.40 |

+If you have questions about your rates, please call us at <a href="tel:+18884424551">888-442-4551</a>.
+We're here Monday through Friday, 8:00 a.m. to 7:00 p.m.
+ET.

+------
-## MGIB-SR rates for correspondence schools
+## MGIB-SR rates for other types of education and training
 **Effective October 1, 2018**

+### Correspondence schools
-We’ll pay **55%** of the approved charges.
+We’ll pay **55%** of the approved charges for distance-learning courses.

-## MGIB-SR rates for flight schools
-**Effective October 1, 2018**
+### Flight schools

-We’ll pay **60%** of the approved charges.
+We’ll pay **60%** of the approved charges for flight training.

-## MGIB-SR rates for cooperative training
+### Cooperative training
 The cooperative training program lets you go to school full-time for a period, and then work full-time for a period.
-If you’re participating in this program, your monthly benefit rate is **$384.00**.
+If you’re participating in this program, we'll pay up to **$384.00** each month for courses at approved schools.

-------

-## More information

-### Can I get more money each month to help pay for school or training?
-If you take part in the $600 Montgomery GI Bill Buy-Up program, you’ll get more money each month through your GI Bill monthly payments.
-Learn how it works, and what the current rates are.

-### What if I still have questions about my benefits?
-You can call <a href="tel:+18884424551">888-442-4551</a>, Monday through Friday, 8:00 a.m. to 7:00 p.m.
-(ET).
+If you have questions about your rates, please call us at <a href="tel:+18884424551">888-442-4551</a>.
+We're here Monday through Friday, 8:00 a.m. to 7:00 p.m.
+ET.